 Then these reconfigured egg yolks and egg whites make love.

-The result is a meringue cream cake intertwined with layers of soft filling for the softest, melt-in-your-mouth, taste you’ve experienced.
+The result is a meringue cake intertwined with layers of soft filling for the softest, melt-in-your-mouth, taste you’ve experienced.

 It's easy to get used to better.